Societal and cultural aspects of autism: History

 Some scholars have argued that tales of changelings in European folklore originated as a folk explanation for autism before it was well understood.
 These stories generally involve young children being taken by fairies and replaced by changelings – children who "were described as unresponsive, resistant to affection, did not express emotion, cried a lot or did not speak".
 The connection was proposed in 2005 by Julie Leask, a researcher at the National Centre for Immunisation Research and Surveillance, who investigated the topic after hearing assertions from a modern mother of an autistic child that her true child had been "stolen".

 Donald Triplett was the first person diagnosed with autism.
 He was diagnosed by Kanner after being first examined in 1938, and was labeled as "case 1".
 Triplett was noted for his savant abilities, particularly being able to name musical notes played on a piano and to mentally multiply numbers.
 His father, Oliver, described him as socially withdrawn but interested in number patterns, music notes, letters of the alphabet, and U.S. president pictures.
 By the age of two, he had the ability to recite Psalm 23 and memorized 25 questions and answers from the Presbyterian catechism.
 He was also interested in creating musical chords.

 Scholarship

 Autism spectrum disorders received increasing attention from social-science scholars in the early 2000s, with the goals of improving support services and therapies, arguing that autism should be tolerated as a difference not a disorder, and by how autism affects the definition of personhood and identity.
 Sociological research has also investigated how social institutions, particularly families, cope with the challenges associated with autism.

+The social motivation theory of autism suggests that because autistic individuals have less interest in social engagement, their ability to form social bonds or react to social rewards is reduced.
+Social motivation is the want/need for social interactions, to form relationships, respond to social cues, and derive rewards from them.
+When it comes to autism spectrum disorder (ASD), social motivation is typically reduced, leading to less interest in social engagement compared to neurotypical individuals.
+This in turn impacts social engagement and interaction patterns.
+This theory is important because it helps to understand the social challenges faced by autistic individuals when it comes to social motivation, including difficulties in forming relationships, understanding social cues, and grants insights for developing interventions to improve social interaction skills.

+Overall, this allows for improvements in social functioning in autism, as deficits can impact everything from peer interactions to educational outcomes.
+Interventions that increase social motivation can lead to better integration in social and academic settings.
+However, there are still some gaps in the research.
+There is limited understanding of how neurobiological, cultural, and individual differences influence social motivation in autism, underlying reduced social motivation in autism and how individual differences influence social engagement.